Communication Sciences and Disorders M.S.

 1. The graduate admissions process for the masters of science degree in Communication Sciences and Disorders is managed by the Communication Sciences and Disorders Centralized Application System (CSDCAS).
 Applications may be obtained and submitted via CSDCAS.

-3. Deadline: the CSDCAS application and all support materials should be submitted by January 15th of each year via CSDCAS.
+3. Deadline: the CSDCAS application and all supporting materials should be submitted by January 15th of each year via CSDCAS.

 4. Applications and support materials are reviewed, and a limited number of applicants are accepted into the program.

 5. Students selected for admission must formally accept the position and submit a non-refundable deposit.
-Students who matriculate in the CSD Program at Armstrong will have their deposits refunded.
+Students who matriculate in the CSD Program at Georgia Southern will have their deposits refunded.

 Standards of Progression and Graduation

 1. Students must maintain a B average or better on all coursework taken as a graduate student.
 If the student's average falls below 3.0, the student will have one probationary semester to earn the required B average or better.
 The student must be registered for all of the required courses in the program of study during the probationary semester.
 If the average is not raised to a B or better in that term, or the student earns a C or below on more than 3 hours, the student will be dismissed from the program.
 Students who are dismissed due to unsatisfactory performance cannot reapply to the program.